 - Log in to your Getsitecontrol account.

-- Click +Create widget and choose Collect email addresses from the dropdown list.
++Create widgetand choose Collect emailsfrom the dropdown list.

-- On the Content tab, add your copy and a call-to-action for the button.
+Contenttab, add your copy and a call to action for the button.
 Don’t forget to preview the mobile version of your widget too and modify the text on it if needed.

 How to capture emails with a floating bar more efficiently

-Let’s face it: consumers getting more and more reluctant for subscribing to email newsletters.
-That’s why if you want your
+Let’s face it: consumers are getting more and more reluctant to subscribe to email newsletters.
+That’s why if you want your opt-in form to bring subscribers, you should think your strategy through.

 Based on what works for other businesses using sticky floating bars for collecting emails, we’ve selected 4 recommendations for you: